What to do if you need to see a doctor during COVID-19

 Local doctors are still open

 Most local GP services should still be open, although you need to call to make an appointment first rather than turning up.
 This is to make sure that the surgery knows you are coming and they can help you follow social distancing guidelines they may have in place.
 Some doctors may also speak to you over the phone to discuss your symptoms and bring you in for a face to face appointment if they feel it is needed.
 It is best to call your local GP and find out what service they are providing at the moment.
-You can find your local doctor here.
+Find your local doctor.

 Out of hours doctor